Stress & Your Headaches

 “Just relax.”
 Is there a more infuriating statement on the planet?

 Of course, you already know that stress is a major headache cause.
 The big audit is coming up at work and you can practically feel the tension crawling up your neck, threatening “a big one.”

 We love our friends & family, but we’ve all had times when these close relationships can test our patience.

 Maybe you are admittedly a bit of a type-A over-achiever and despite collecting a stack of self-help books on your nightstand, still find yourself trying to do it all.

-If just kicking back and relaxing doesn’t seem like a realistic solution to managing your headaches, browse the next 3 sections below to learn about the basics of stress physiology, 3 different types of stress (mental-emotional stress is just one of the three!), H.I.D.D.E.N. stressors and strategies for managing stress so that you can break free from stress-related headaches (which, in one way or another, they all are):
+If just kicking back and relaxing doesn’t seem like a realistic solution to headache relief, browse the next 3 sections below to learn about the basics of stress physiology, 3 different types of stress (mental-emotional stress is just one of the three!), H.I.D.D.E.N. stressors and strategies for managing stress so that you can break free from stress-related headaches (which, in one way or another, they all are):

 Part 1: Stress 101

 You can probably easily identify if you are feeling stressed by scanning your body for clues- your chest is constricted, your shoulders tensed, maybe there is an anxious feeling residing in your gut.
 Why does your body respond physically to a stressful situation that doesn’t require you to jump up and take action, let’s say being stuck in traffic when you are running late to catch a flight?

 We are pretty intelligent beings, but the stress response is at such a primal level, that it bypasses the conscious decision making process.
 How primal?
 The sympathetic nervous system which activates the stress response is part of the autonomic nervous system which is in charge of making sure we breath, digest, eliminate and circulate blood without putting a whole lot of thought into it.